osposweb/osposweb.github.io/OSPOS-development-index.md

 #### Server side requirements

 **The hardware where the PHP part will run**, could be any OS that runs php, mysql and the webserver.
 Inclusively can run on Android or RasberryPi hardware.
+After read this can go to ([wiki page install (click)](DOCS-USERS-Getting-Started-installations)) of if plans to developt, continue reading ...

 |name       | software/hardware  | minimal version | recomended | observations                          |
 |---------- | ------------- | --------------- | ---------- | -------------------------------------- |